Sales & Support: +1 (480) 360-6463

 What should you look for in a resume for an Assistant Manager?

-An Assistant Manager’s CV should highlight their experience in the setting for which you are seeking.
 An Assistant Manager at a bakery, for example, should have worked in a food service setting, preferably as a Store Associate in another bakery, to demonstrate their expertise in the business.

-Assistant Managers are frequently promoted from the inside, so look for noteworthy accomplishments or positive customer feedback on their résumé to discover strong performers.
+Assistant Managers are frequently promoted from the inside, so look for noteworthy accomplishments or positive customer feedback on their resume to discover strong performers.

 Resumes for Assistant Manager applicants should emphasize customer service, organization, and experience working successfully as part of a team, in addition to industry expertise.